Skip to main content

 • commands and agents: You can specify multiple directories or individual files.
 Paths are relative to the plugin root.

-• ${CLAUDE_PLUGIN_ROOT}: Use this variable in hooks and MCP server configs to reference files within the plugin’s installation directory.
+• ${CLAUDE_PLUGIN_ROOT}: use this variable in hooks and MCP server configs to reference files within the plugin’s installation directory.
 This is necessary because plugins are copied to a cache location when installed.
+For dependencies or state that should survive plugin updates, use ${CLAUDE_PLUGIN_DATA} instead.

 Host and distribute marketplaces